hapticPaper/lean_hatch/README.md

 ```

 **Key Interactive Features:**
-- 🎨 **Colored Output**: Green for success, yellow for warnings, red for errors, blue for steps
+- **Colored Output**: Green for success, yellow for warnings, red for errors, blue for steps
-- 🔄 **Smart Defaults**: Sensible defaults in brackets, just press Enter to accept
+- **Smart Defaults**: Sensible defaults in brackets, just press Enter to accept
-- 🔐 **Secure Input**: Password and token input is hidden from terminal display
+- **Secure Input**: Password and token input is hidden from terminal display
-- 📋 **Existing Config Detection**: Automatically detects and offers to reuse existing configurations
+- **Existing Config Detection**: Automatically detects and offers to reuse existing configurations
-- ❓ **Yes/No Prompts**: Clear (Y/n) prompts with default selections
+- **Yes/No Prompts**: Clear (Y/n) prompts with default selections
-- 🆔 **Process Tracking**: Shows server PID for easy management
+- *Process Tracking**: Shows server PID for easy management
-- 🌐 **Cross-Platform Browser Opening**: Works on macOS, Linux, and Windows Git Bash
+- **Cross-Platform Browser Opening**: Works on macOS, Linux, and Windows Git Bash

 ### 🔄 After Setup Completion

 Once the setup script completes, you'll have:

-1. **✅ Working Application**: Running at `http://localhost:5002`
+1. ** Working Application**: Running at `http://localhost:5002`
-2. **✅ Database**: PostgreSQL with tables and triggers
+2. ** Database**: PostgreSQL with tables and triggers
-3. **✅ Dependencies**: All Python packages installed in virtual environment
+3. ** Dependencies**: All Python packages installed in virtual environment
-4. **✅ Configuration**: Environment variables and secrets properly set
+4. ** Configuration**: Environment variables and secrets properly set
-5. **✅ Real-time Features**: Live message updates enabled
+5. ** Real-time Features**: Live message updates enabled

 #### 📱 Using the Application